Pelumiii1/simple_shell/README.md

 This is the man page which contains all functions and descriptions of all the functions used in this Simple shell project.
 To access this page, Do:

-## AUTHORS

-This file contains the details of all the individuals that contributed to this shell project.

 ## Features

 1. DIsplay a prompt and wait for the user to type a command.
 A command-line always ends with a new line.